 Road Safety Targets, Investment Strategies Plans and Projects described the process required to set quantifiable road safety targets as part of policy development and plans.
-As discussed in that chapter, there is a requirement to constantly monitor progress against these targets.
+As discussed in that chapter, there is a requirement to constantly monitor and analyse progress against these targets.
 As well as monitoring long- term targets, there is also a need to ensure that relevant agencies and government departments are implementing the improvements outlined in the plan through monitoring of intermediate targets.
-Such monitoring can also help establish whether these activities are having the desired effect on safety outcomes.
-In many cases, this monitoring will identify adjustments that can be made to help improve safety outcomes.
-Data requirements for these activities have been outlined in Effective Management And Use Of Safety Data.
+As an example, the State of Washington in the United States, previously used the Holt Method to forecast data trends to set near term targets and to set intermediate targets for the strategic highway safety plan..
+The figure below shows a visual representation.
+The standard deviation is shown to report a range of what can be expected in the near-term.
+Also see: Effective Management And Use Of Safety Data.